sternenseemann/logbook/README.md

     Today was just an average day.
 I haven't been too productive.

     + Worked on `logbook` again.
-      Mostly spend time on writing user documentation which was more or less non-existent before.
+      Mostly spent time on writing user documentation which was more or less non-existent before.
     * Procrastinated a lot.
       Was very tired and got almost nothing done for university.